How to look for records of... Royal Navy ships’ voyages in log books

 Consult the ADM 53 series description for information on what the records contain.

-Use the advanced search in our catalogue to search for ships’ logs by ship’s name and date in ADM 53.
+Click on the series reference to search for ships’ logs by ship’s name and date in ADM 53.

 6. Medical officers’ journals 1785-1963